KEBABSELLER6/kebacoin-casino/README.md

-# Still WIP and this README is not up to date.

 # Kebacoin-kebacoinCasino.casino
 It's a project for my university class.
 The general rule was that it needed to be a project using the Spring framework, and either SpringController or RestController.